 This jalfrezi curry is made with chunks of juicy curried chicken breast, beautiful tender-crisp bell peppers, and onions smothered in a thick and rich mouthwatering tomato sauce.
-Serve with a side of Naan bread or on a bed of basmati rice for an impressive restaurant-quality dish with robust flavors, that is simple enough to make at home!
+Serve with a side of Naan bread and Indian Salad, or on a bed of basmati rice for an impressive restaurant-quality dish with robust flavors, that is simple enough to make at home!

 If you’re a world traveler looking to replicate something you’ve eaten while on a South-Asian journey, or simply want to recreate a dish from one of your favorite local Indian restaurants or take-out spots, this recipe for chicken jalfrezi is for you.
 It’s so good and as near authentic, as you’re going to get this side of the Indian Ocean!

 I personally love ALL Indian food but there is something about a really good curry, like this chickpea and potato curry or coconut curry, that I can’t get enough of!
 I encourage you to check out some of my most popular Indian recipes such as butter chicken, chicken korma, or mushroom bhaji.
 Your family will love them all!

 Curry is less about “heat” than it is about the blend of some of the world’s most incredible spices that ironically, you’ve probably already got in your pantry!
 Adjust the spice to your tastes and take your taste buds on a journey with my quick and easy recipe that is so good you’ll wonder how you ever got along without it!